salesking/json_schema_tools/README.md

     SchemaTools.schema_path = '/path/to/schema-json-files'

-Now you can read a single or multiple schemas:
+Read a single schema:

     schema = SchemaTools::Reader.read :client

-    # read all *.json files in schema path
+Read multiple schemas, all *.json files in schema path

     schemata = SchemaTools::Reader.read_all

-    # see schema cached in registry
+Schemata are cached in registry

     SchemaTools::Reader.registry[:client]

 Read files from a custom path?